Kayak Adventures: All inclusive 7-Day vacations on Vancouver Island

 Spacious safari sleeping tents on platforms

 - Comfy cots and warm new sleeping bags ALL provided

 High staff to guest ratio

 Small group size

 Every day you will paddle waters deemed a critical habitat for both resident (fish-eating) and transient (mammal-eating) Orca pods who spend their summers in and around the Robson Bight Reserve in Johnstone Strait, BC.
 Given their wild nature, you can never be guaranteed of seeing an Orca, however your chances to view and kayak with killer whales in this area is incredibly high.

 Back to Civilization (almost)…

 Upon return to Gowlland Harbour after your Orca Camp adventure, return to the luxury of crisp linens and an outdoor hot tub in the peaceful beauty of the Resort’s waterfront location for your final night’s stay.
-We can think of no better way to cap off an amazing wilderness experience!
-Definitely a bucket list adventure you don’t want to miss!
+There is no better way to cap off an amazing wilderness experience!
+A bucket list adventure you don’t want to miss!

 (Note: costs for activities on Quadra Island are extra and dependant on activity)